 This new index is designed to reflect the innovation that actually matters, by providing a more persuasive interpretation of the data than previous measures, and by generating better comparisons between and within economies.

-Several steps and initiatives have been undertaken to promote and encourage innovation in the UAE, all corresponding with Vision 2021 and aiming to make the UAE among the best countries in the world by the golden jubilee of the union.
+Several steps and initiatives have been undertaken to promote and encourage innovation in the UAE.
 Some of the steps are:

 Mohammed bin Rashid Centre for Government Innovation

 In September 2014, H. H. Sheikh Mohammed bin Rashid Al Maktoum established Mohammed bin Rashid Centre for Government Innovation to stimulate the culture of innovation within the government sector, making the UAE one of the most innovative governments around the world.

 The centre accomplished many achievements including: